UniMath/agda-unimath/src/elementary-number-theory/strict-inequality-integer-fractions.lagda.md

-# Strict inequality on integer fractions
+# Strict inequality on the integer fractions

 ```agda
 module elementary-number-theory.strict-inequality-integer-fractions where